stormpath/stormpath-documentation/source/auth_n.rst

   .. warning::

     The ability to get the default relay state is not yet available in the .NET SDK.
-Please use the Stormpath Admin Console, or switch this page to the REST API documentation.
+Please use the Stormpath Admin Console, or use the the REST API documentation below.
     For updates, you can follow `ticket #111 <https://github.com/stormpath/stormpath-sdk-dotnet/issues/111>`_ on Github.

   .. todo::